latest nhpb_banner 1__compressed2

 Help with Medical Bills

-This resource also provides emergency financial assistance to families or individuals who are experiencing a cooling crisis during warmer weather and who need help with paying their air conditioning bills.
+• LIEAP also provides emergency financial assistance to families or individuals who are experiencing a cooling crisis during warmer weather and who need help with paying their air conditioning bills.
 Several funding sources can be used by the county government for providing support, and each has its own specific guidelines and income limits.
-An applicant must have a disconnection notice in order to get help, and for more information about Service Intake please dial 919-212-7000 for intake.
+An applicant must have a disconnection notice in order to get emergency help.

-Free fans can be provided from a program known as Cool 4 Wake.
+Free fans can be provided from an emergency HHS program known as Cool 4 Wake.
 To learn more about this program or in order to apply, households must request fans through their WCHS Case Manager/Case Worker/ or Social Worker.
 While anyone can apply, a focus is on senior citizens and homes with children.
+Learn more on how to get a free air conditioner in Wake County, with a focus on seniors and the disabled.

 By Jon McNamara